Grounds for divorce (United States): State acceptance

-Every state within the United States accepts some form of no-fault divorce.
+Every state within the United States accepts the no-fault divorce.
 This option is more common than a fault divorce as it can be more convenient and less expensive.
 Many believe that a no-fault divorce also causes less strain on a family with children than a fault divorce.
 By law, one member from the party must acknowledge that the marriage is beyond repair.

-Shift of acceptance

-When California first enacted divorce laws in 1850, the only grounds for divorce were impotence, extreme cruelty, desertion, neglect, habitual intemperance, fraud, adultery, or conviction of a felony.
-In 1969-1970, California became the first state to pass a purely no-fault divorce law, i.e., one which did not offer any fault divorce grounds.
-They chose to terminate all fault grounds for divorce and utilized single no-fault standards making divorce easier and less costly.
-During the next 15 years no-fault divorce became more common in various states throughout the United States.
-Some states offer both fault and no-fault options.
-However, the states that do not carry both options have only the one option of no-fault grounds.

-Some marriages do not last very long and early on spouses can begin to assess their marital situation.
-When a couple decides to critique their marriage, the spouse is determining if it would be reasonable to stay in the union.
-If one decides to file a divorce, a no-fault divorce should be taken into consideration.

 Advantages and disadvantages

 Multiple surveys have been given to the American people requesting their opinions regarding no-fault divorce.
 The surveys revealed that 50% of Americans are disappointed with no-fault divorce and would like alterations to the system to make no-fault divorce more difficult.
 A no-fault divorce is much easier to obtain than a fault divorce.
 They save time and money plus neither party has to provide evidence.
 A no-fault divorce also allows the divorcing parties to have privacy, which can allow them to work with each other during the difficult time.

 Even though a fault divorce is more time-consuming, and could even be more likely to violate the parties' privacy, a fault divorce might need to be considered.
 For example, when the party is going through a fault divorce trial the husband/wife might be convicted of being an unfit parent, which will require evidence so the spouse can be found guilty of abuse.